LLNL/blt/docs/tutorial/index.rst

 https://www.mcs.anl.gov/research/projects/mpi/usingmpi/examples-usingmpi/simplempi/cpi_c.html.

 The tutorial requires a C++ compiler and CMake, we recommend using CMake 3.8.0 or newer.
-Parts of the tutorial also require MPI, CUDA, Sphinx and Doxygen.
+Parts of the tutorial also require MPI, CUDA, Sphinx, and Doxygen.

 .. toctree::